ReDI-School/nrw-html-and-css/lesson18/index.md

 # Glossary & Terminology

-- Inheritance is a process of receiving values of properties by a child element from its parent element.
+- `Inheritance` is a process of receiving values of properties by a child element from its parent element.
-- Specificity determines, which CSS rule is applied by the browsers.
+- `Specificity` determines which CSS rule is applied by the browsers.

 # Homework